Fanxuan08/11401_CS203A/Assignment/AssignmentIV/VSCode.md

 ## Additional Tips
 - Use the built-in terminal in VSCode for advanced Git commands.
 - Enable GitLens extension for enhanced Git insights.

+## How to execute my program ?
+- In the terminal, use `cd` to navigate to the folder where the current code is located.
+- In the terminal, enter `.\Makefile.bat c/cxx` to build the code using the Makefile.bat file.
+- Enter `<C/CXX> \ <exe filename>` to execute the program.
+- The execution result will be displayed in the terminal.

 By following these steps, you can easily connect and manage your GitHub repositories using Visual Studio Code.